 Important Safety Precautions

-When building a gaming computer, there are certain precautions you should take to ensure the safety of you and your hardware.
+When building a gaming computer, there are certain important precautions you should take to ensure your safety and to prevent damaging your expensive computer hardware.
 Issues such as electricity, static electricity, and using the right tools are all important things you should consider before you begin construction.
-No matter what PC you are building, the information provided in this article will provide essential.
+No matter what type of PC you are building, the information provided in this article is essential to know.

 Be Safe With Electricity